+Other causes of action typically have a two-year statute of limitations.
 Note that it may be possible for this two-year limit to be extended (“tolled”) in certain circumstances.
 For example, the statute of limitations does not run while the defendant is outside of Nevada.7 And courts may agree to toll the statute of limitations if the victim was incapacitated after the rape or did not know the identity of the perpetrator.8

 Sexual assault victims can sue for various compensatory damages to cover their expenses, such as for: